 As Chief Physician Editor, Health and Lifestyle Medicine, Pathak is a media spokesperson for WebMD and hosts WebMD's Health Discovered podcast

-Before joining WebMD, Pathak worked as a primary care doctor at the Department of Veterans Affairs and was an assistant professor of medicine at Emory University in Atlanta.
-She completed the VA Quality Scholar Fellowship Program and currently serves as a physician faculty member for the fellowship.
+Before joining WebMD, Pathak worked as a primary care doctor at the Department of Veterans Affairs and completed the VA Quality Scholars/Quality Improvement Fellowship Program.

 Pathak continues to see patients and works with local communities dealing with health impacts of environmental pollution.
 Her work has been published in medical journals, textbooks, and the lay press.